 Hi!!
 Rohan’s mum here.
 I thought I’d give you the backstory behind the Koala saving, firefighter thanking, robot drawing boy.

 The concept of ‘Rohan’s Drawings’ started out as a threat.
-Rohan was dismayed that his YouTube channel was failing to go viral and none of his YouTube “business ideas” (which included cooking demonstrations, fake news shows, toy reviews and DIY stuff like ‘make a fish trap’, or ‘burn off your own wart’) were garnering any interest.
+Rohan was dismayed that his YouTube channel was failing to go viral and none of his YouTube “business ideas” (which included cooking demonstrations, fake news shows, toy reviews and DIY stuff like ‘make a fish trap’, or ‘burn off your own wart’) were garnering the level of interest and prestige they deserved.
 After recording his final attempt at YouTube infamy with a cooking video on ‘how to make beans and rice’ he solemnly declared to me “mum, if this doesn’t work, I’m going to have to do something else.
 I might start selling my drawings”.

 “How about you do actual WORK for money instead?”
 I asked him.
 “I could pay you to weed my garden?”